 In today’s technological world, it’s rare to see a child without access to the internet.
-From computers to IPods to cell phones, the internet is no longer a special tool used only for occasional school assignments; it is instead a part of our children’s everyday life.
+From computers to iPods to smartphones, the internet is no longer a special tool used only for occasional school assignments; it is instead a part of our child’s everyday life.
 So with all of this technology at their fingertips every single day, how do we keep them safe?

 Even if a child predator is not your biggest concern, the amount of adult material available for children to view these days is quite alarming.
-Nearly every search engine available will lead a child to pornographic photos or websites, and even Yahoo’s parental settings can be removed by simply clicking a button agreeing that you are 18 years of age or older.
-In fact, according to a recent study by Crimes Against Children Research Center, 25% of children have been exposed to unwanted pornographic material while surfing the internet.
-According to Faye Rogaski founder of socialsklz, despite some parent’s efforts to install protective software, it is still quite easy for predators and pornography to reach our children.
-“Kids sites, games, and technologies are among the largest growth markets and most of our kids spend more time connected to digital technologies than they do sleeping,” she says.
+Nearly every search engine available can lead a child to pornographic photos or websites.
+In fact, according to a recent poll from NetMums, 42 percent of children say they have seen online porn.
+According to Faye Rogaski, founder of socialsklz, despite some parents’ efforts to install protective software, it is still quite easy for predators and pornography to reach our children.
+“Kids’ sites, games, and technologies are among the largest growth markets and most of our kids spend more time connected to digital technologies than they do sleeping,” she says.
 “New viruses and dangerous sites are popping up every hour despite the very best safety filters.”

 NEXT: Learn about protecting your children from cyberbullying.